Noobmode/discord-github-notification-webhook-tutorial/README.md

 ![Discord Webhook bot settings](images/6.png)

-8. Paste the copied URL from step 7 into the GitHub webhook page from step 3.
-Make sure you append "/github" to the end of the Discord hook URL or you will get a 400 response error.
+8. Paste the copied URL from step 7 into the GitHub webhook page from step 3. **Make sure you append "/github" to the end of the Discord hook URL or you will get a 400 response error in the Github wekhook page**.
 Check your settings.
 Hit "Add Webhook".

 ![Webhook Github settings filled](images/7.png)